 Glaucoma can't be cured.
 But there are things you can do to help stop more damage to the optic nerve.
 To help keep your vision from getting worse, you'll probably need to use medicine (most likely eyedrops) every day.
 You may also need laser treatment or surgery.
 You'll also need regular checkups with your eye doctor.

 How do you cope with glaucoma?

-Learning that you have glaucoma can be hard, since much of your vision may be gone by the time it is detected.
-With counseling and training, you can find ways to keep your quality of life.
+If you have vision loss, you can keep your quality of life.
 You can use vision aids, such as large-print items and special video systems, to help you cope with reduced eyesight.
-You can also create a support group of people who can help with tough tasks.
+Support groups and counseling can also help you deal with vision loss.